Note: this blog was updated on 1/3/22 to reflect new information.

 What do I have to do?

 Employers establish policy to collect proof of vaccination for each employee, and ensure unvaccinated workers are tested for Covid-19 at least weekly if they’re onsite at least once a week, or within seven days before returning to work if they’re gone longer.
 It is also the responsibility of the employer to make sure unvaccinated employees wear face masks indoors or when occupying a vehicle for work purposes when there is another person inside for work purposes.
+Click Here to learn about a third party solution that will help you stay compliant.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.